-Quality indicators/criteria 1 - 10 3.1 The number of full-time teaching staff, occupied exclusively at the institution, and their fields of expertise, adequately support the programme of study.
-9 3.2 The members of teaching staff for each course have the relevant formal and fundamental qualifications for teaching the course, including the following: 3.2.1 Subject specialisation 9 3.2.2 Research and Publications within the discipline 7 3.2.3 Experience / training in teaching in higher education 10 3.3 The programme attracts visiting professors of recognized academic standing.
-8 3.4 The specialisations of visiting professors adequately support the programme of study.
-8 3.5 Special teaching staff and special scientists have the necessary qualifications, adequate work experience and specialisation to teach a limited number of courses in the programme of study.
-10 3.6 In the programme of study, the ratio of the number of courses taught by full-time staff, occupied exclusively at the institution, to the number of courses taught by part-time staff, ensures the quality of the programme of study.
-9 3.7 The ratio of the number of students to the total number of teaching staff supports and safeguards the programme's quality.
-10 3.8 The tea society aching load allows for the conduct of research and contribution to 8

-3.9 The programme's coordinator has the qualifications and experience to coordinate the programme of study.
-10 3.10 The results of the teaching staff's research activity are published in international journals with the peer-reviewing system, in international conferences, conference minutes, publications etc. 7 3.11 The teaching staff is provided with adequate training opportunities in teaching methods, adult education and new technologies.
+Quality indicators/criteria 3.1 The number of full-time teaching staff, occupied exclusively at the institution, and their fields of expertise, adequately support the programme of study.
+3.2 The members of teaching staff for each course have the relevant formal and fundaqualifications for teaching the course, including the following: 3.2.1 Subject specialisation 8 3.2.2 Research and Publications within the discipline 7 3.2.3 Experience / training in teaching in higher education 9 3.3 The pr ogramme attracts visiting professors of recognized academic standing.
+8 3.4 The sp study. ecialisations of visiting professors adequately support the programme of 8 3.5 Special teaching staff and special scientists have the necessary qualifications, adequate work experience and specialisation to teach a limited number of courses in the programme of study.
+3.6 In the programme of study, the ratio of the number of courses taught by full-time staff, occupied exclusively at the institution, to the number of courses taught by part-time staff, ensures the quality of the programme of study.
+3.7 The ratio of the number of students to the total number of teaching staff supports and safeguards the programme's quality.
+8 3.8 The teaching load allows for the conduct of research and contribution to society.
+8 3.9 The programme's coordinator has the qualifications and experience to coordinate the programme of study.
+9 3.10 The results of the teaching staff's research activity are published in international journals with the peer-reviewing system, in international conferences, conference minutes, publications etc. 7 3.11 The teaching staff is provided with adequate training opportunities in teaching methods, adult education and new technologies.
 8 3.12 Feedback processes for teaching staff in regard to the evaluation of their teaching work, by the students, are satisfactory.
+10

-10 Justify the numerical scores provided for the quality indicators (criteria) by specifying (if any) the deficiencies.
+Justify the numerical scores provided for the quality indicators (criteria) by specifying (if any) the deficiencies.